 Minimum Wage Violations

-- Meal or rest breaks that employees have to work through
+- Meals or rest breaks that employees are asked to work through

 - Work-related travel time